- >Ask CryptoVantage: Why Do I Need a Crypto Wallet?

-A very common example of a custodial wallet is using an online exchange to store bitcoin, where the exchange has full control over your funds.
+A very common example of a custodial wallet is using an online exchange (such as Coinbase) to store bitcoin, where the exchange has full control over your funds.
 There are risks associated with using custodial wallets, as numerous exchange hacks have shown us in the past.

 On the other hand if you’re not very tech-savvy and would rather trust one of the reputable exchanges to hold your private keys than you might be better off with a custodial wallet.
 The best cryptocurrency exchanges hold most of their crypto in something called cold storage, which is basically an offline wallet.

 Bitcoin transactions contain a lot of information and require complicated calculations to send and receive them.
 Bitcoin wallets do most of the work for you, which reduces the risk of human error and makes for a much better user experience.

 Users have different needs for wallets but, in general, most users will tend to start moving their crypto to offline wallets once they have accumulated a sizable amount (so long as they are tech savvy enough to do it).
 Of course everyone will have a different risk tolerance for their crypto and there are some people that trust exchanges 100% and don’t see a need for a wallet.
 Of course the original intent behind Bitcoin was to create a currency that didn’t require third parties to get involved so that line of thinking is somewhat counterintuitive to the original concept of crypto.

 It’s worth mentioning that this article is focused on Bitcoin but most cryptocurrencies follow a very similar procedure for using wallets so this guide would also be applicable for something like Ethereum or Litecoin.